A Day In The Life…

 The spring of 2013 marked our first year making maple syrup.
 We had (and continue to have) so much fun as we go about each day but that doesn’t mean that we haven’t made our share of mistakes and learned our fair share of lessons along the way!
 Remember, the sap only runs for about 20 to 30 days each year depending on the weather.
 This means that all of our maple syrup for the year needs to be produced within this window, so we don’t have much room for error.
-We welcome you to come visit us and see firsthand what a spring day is like for a sugar-maker but in the meantime the following is a typical day for us:
+We welcome you to come visit us and see firsthand what a spring day is like for a sugar-maker but in the meantime here is a bit about what we do…

-Take a stroll in the woods.
+The sap runs best in the spring when we have cold nights (below freezing) and warm days (above freezing).
 We have a vacuum system that runs when the weather is above freezing.
-The vacuum system helps us improve our production and it is important we monitor the pressure of the system.
-We know that when the pressure drops below a certain level we probably have a leak in our maple sap tubing lines (maybe a moose decided to stroll through the lines and take a few down along the way).
-When the pressure drops, we strap on our snow shoes and start the search for leaks in the 60 – 70 miles of tubing that connects our maple trees to our sugar house.
+The vacuum system helps us improve our production and it is important we monitor the pressure of the system constantly.
+We know that when the pressure drops we have a leak in our maple sap tubing lines (maybe a moose decided to stroll through the lines and take a few down along the way).
+When the pressure drops, we strap on our snow shoes and start the search for leaks in the hundreds of miles of tubing that connects our maple trees to our sugar house.

-Once the syrup is the perfect consistency (and sweet enough to pass our taste test), Serge runs the syrup through the filter press to take out the “sugar sand” which accumulates as sap boils.
+Once the syrup is the perfect consistency (and sweet enough to pass our taste test), we run the syrup through the filter press to take out the “sugar sand” which accumulates as sap boils.
 Sugar sand is just minerals and nutrients that concentrate as the excess water is boiled away.
 If it is not filtered out, the maple syrup will appear cloudy.